GSG-CF04/PiX-Quotes/README.md

 1. Then he shall be referred to another page containing the image he choosed to download it to his device.

-1. back to the home page he should be able to choose any cat.
+1. back to the home page he should be able to choose any category.
 He is interested in from the home-page to navigate to the category section then to the download.

 1. The user also should be able to find a generate icon at the bottom of the home-page that will enable him to generate a random image with a random caption that he can also download to his device.